-1. Start with a plan
+1. Begin with a plan

 Consider how the room will be used before deciding on the number of pieces you need to buy.
-Here are four main functions to think about before planning:

 The kind of mood you are trying to achieve will help guide you to the right style and colour scheme.